andreassolberg/fedoidc/doc/profile/swamid.rst

 The steps are

-1 The RP sends
+1 The entity sends

     - the public part of its signing key,
-    - the URL the Federation Operator (FO) should use to fetch the RP's metadata statement and
+    - the URL the Federation Operator (FO) should use to fetch the entity's metadata statement and
     - an entity ID (for an OP this is the issuer ID).
 The entityID SHOULD be the URL mentioned above.
-The entity_id MUST be part of the metadata the RP makes available to the FO.
+The entity_id MUST be part of the metadata an RP makes available to the FO.

-2 The FO fetched the metadata statement, which is represented as a signed JWT, signed by the RPs private key, and verifies the signature.
+2 The FO fetched the metadata statement, which is represented as a signed JWT, signed by the entity's private key, and verifies the signature.
-  The public part of the RP's signing key are expected to be part of the metadata statement.
+  The public part of the entity's signing key are expected to be part of the metadata statement.
-3 If the FO accepts the metadata statement as syntactically correct and adhering to the Federations policy it will add the payload of the signed metadata statement it received from the RP to the list of metadata statements that can be signed by the MDSS.
+3 If the FO accepts the metadata statement as syntactically correct and adhering to the Federations policy it will add the payload of the signed metadata statement it received from the entity to the list of metadata statements that can be signed by the MDSS.
   Before it adds it to the list the FO may modify the metadata statement.